OCTOPUS 18: MOTHER TONGUE

-Octopus 2018: Mother Tongue will feature female First Nations artists who use written and oral languages to both influence their work and shift the white paradigm of ownership in relation to land, bodies, and identity.
-This exhibition will aim to explore the way in which First Peoples can de–centre the western art canon through the intersection of art practice, language and cultural knowledge and highlight the significant role women play in the assertion of Sovereignty.
+Octopus 2018: Mother Tongue featured female First Nations artists who use written and oral languages to both influence their work and shift the white paradigm of ownership in relation to land, bodies, and identity.
+This exhibition aimed to explore the way in which First Peoples can de–centre the western art canon through the intersection of art practice, language and cultural knowledge and highlighted the significant role women play in the assertion of Sovereignty.

 Participating Artists: Joi Arcand (Muskeg Lake Cree Nation, Canada), Megan Cope (Quandamooka), Kirsten Lyttle ( Waikato, Tainui A Whiro, Ngaati Tahinga, NZ (Melbourne based)), Vicki Couzens (Kirrae Wurrong), Lisa Hilli (Makurategete Vunatarai (clan) Tolai / Gunantuna people of Papua New Guinea) and Nakia Cadd.

-The Octopus exhibition series is generously supported by Proclaim.
+The Octopus exhibition series was generously supported by Proclaim.

 To download the exhibition catalogue please, Click Here.